freshworks/crayons/src/components/select/readme.md

 # Select
-Select is an input control (list or drop-down box) that enables selection of an option or multiple options from an available list of values.
+Select is an input control (list or drops-down box) that enables selection of an option or multiple options from an available list of values.

 ## Usage